zxdb/ZX-Ed/README.md

 * Clone ZX-Ed source code.
 * Unzip `openxava-6.0.zip`, then copy OpenXava's `workspace` content into ZX-Ed's `workspace`.
-* Inside directory `workspace/ZX-Ed/`, run `ant createProject` to complete creating the project.
+* Inside directory `workspace/ZX-Ed/`, execute `ant createProject` to complete creating the project.

 #### Application development

 * Open project "ZX-Ed" using a Java IDE (preferably Eclipse) for editing.
-* Inside directory `workspace/ZX-Ed/`, run `ant compile` to recompile it, then `ant createWar` to recreate it.
+* Inside directory `workspace/ZX-Ed/`, execute `ant compile` to recompile it, then execute `ant createWar` to recreate it.

 #### User configuration